sudojunior/sudojunior.github.io/_posts/2020-08-19-fivem-camera-album.md

 > *The reason it's two is because I can't get powershell to accept the new destination as a unique filename...*

 ![FiveM Photo Album Copy]({{ site.baseurl }}/assets/images/fivem-album-result.png)

+*If files aren't rendered as an image after doing this, use a tool like Irfanview to reformat the file(s) as .jpg.
+Basically overwrite and save the existing data.*